bethsmith0623/SEI-CC_4/work/w04/d2/01-express-routers-controllers.md

 #### To-Do Refactor - Routing
 <br>

+- Since we need a router for our **todos** resource and don't need the **routes/users.js** router module that Express Generator created, we'll modify it instead of having it lay around unused.

-- For routing, first let's rename the **routes/users.js** route module to a name that's more appropriate for our resource - **routes/todos.js**.
+- First, rename the **routes/users.js** route module to a name that's more appropriate for our resource - **routes/todos.js**.

 ---
 #### To-Do Refactor - Routing